Doriandarko/claude-engineer/readme.md

 4. Automode continues until goals are completed or the maximum number of iterations is reached.

 To use automode:
-1. Type 'automode' when prompted for input.
+1. Type 'automode [number]' when prompted for input, where [number] is the maximum number of iterations.
 2. Provide your request when prompted.
 3. Claude will work autonomously, providing updates after each iteration.
 4. Automode exits when the task is completed or after reaching the maximum number of iterations.